luhao-yang/luhao-yang.github.io/_posts/blogs-2018/2018-03-12-javascript-which-should-be-noticed-in-2018.md

 ---
 id: 206
-title: Javascript which should be noticed in 2018
+title: JavaScript which should be noticed in 2018
 #date: 2018-03-12T20:35:26+00:00
 author: Luhao
 summary: I read it on a chinese site, and translated into english.
 Take a glance at them